-(2) In case of death, the stable value benefits earned by all executives from the Willis Towers Watson Pension Plan and Towers Watson SERP become vested and are immediately payable to the surviving spouse or beneficiary (six month delay for benefits from the Towers Watson SERP).
-80% of the benefit is assumed to be paid as a lump sum and 20% is assumed to be paid as a single life annuity to the NEO's surviving spouse.
+(2) In case of death, the stable value benefits earned by all executives from the Willis Towers Watson Pension Plan and Towers Watson SERP become vested and are immediately payable to the NEO's surviving spouse or beneficiary (six month delay for benefits from the Towers Watson SERP).
+80% of the Willis Towers Watson Pension Plan benefit is assumed to be paid as a lump sum and 20% is assumed to be paid as a single life annuity to the NEO's surviving spouse or beneficiary.
+100% of the Towers Watson SERP benefit is paid as a lump sum.

 For Messrs.
-Haley, Wickes and Hess, the legacy Watson Wyatt qualified formula provides a death benefit to the executive's spouse assuming the executive retired on the date of his death, elected the 100% joint and contingent benefit form and died the next day.
-The legacy Watson Wyatt non-qualified formula provides a death benefit to the participant's spouse, or the designated beneficiary of an unmarried participant, payable in an immediate lump sum equal to the amount that would have been payable to the participant if the participant had retired on the date of the participant's death.
+Haley, Hess and Wickes, the legacy Watson Wyatt qualified formula provides a death benefit to the executive's spouse assuming the executive retired on the date of his death, elected the 100% joint and contingent benefit form and died the next day.
+The legacy Watson Wyatt formula in the Towers Watson SERP provides a death benefit to the participant's spouse, or the designated beneficiary of an unmarried participant, payable in a lump sum equal to the amount that would have been payable to the participant if the participant had retired on the date of the participant's death.
 This benefit is provided if the participant is early retirement eligible at death and is available to all plan participants with a legacy Watson Wyatt formula benefit.
+The death benefit is paid six months after death.